 - Some complaints about the PIA software for Mac and iOS

 Private Internet Access Features

 Private Internet Access is based in Michigan in the US.
 The VPN provides access to 3,253 servers in 25 countries.
-Although that is fewer countries than some VPN providers, it’s still an awful lot of choice considering how cheap the VPN is.
-In addition, those servers are fantastically well placed around the world and will certainly allow you to unblock most things we can think of.
+Although that is fewer countries than some VPN providers, it’s still a huge amount of choice considering the budget price of this VPN.
+In addition, those servers are superbly well placed around the globe and will definitely allow you to unblock most things we can think of.

 Another sweet feature is that the website shows server counts, locations, and bandwidth stats.

 We here at BestVPN.com have put together a video review of PrivateInternetAccess for your viewing pleasure.